mautic/mautic-community-handbook/pages/09.education-team/chapter.md

 ### General Tasks

   * Help marketeers to contribute their existing content to the Mautic knowledge base
-  * Update the documentation to be up to datre with new releases
+  * Update the documentation to be up to date with new releases
   * Improve users experience by making the documentation high quality and comprehensive
   * Moderate forums and provide contents to FAQs
+  * Improve the resources available for new and stablished users to learn how to use Mautic

 ### Forum